gear-foundation/gear-wiki/docs/developing-contracts/gear-program.md

 Optional `init()` function is called only once during program initialization.
 And handles the incoming `init payload` if there is one.

-The `handle()` function will be called every time the program receives an incoming message.
+The `handle()` function (also optional) will be called every time the program receives an incoming message.
 In this case, the `payload` will be processed.